YousefSaber/Data-Wrangle-Project/README.md

 All the wrangling is done in `wrangle_act.ipynb` notebook with some simple analysis and visualisation.

-If you aren't experienced with Jupyter Notebooks or don't know how to render the file you can use the `html` version of it in `wrangle_act.html`
+If you aren't experienced with Jupyter Notebooks or don't know how to render the file you can use the `html` version of it in `wrangle_act.html` Make sure to download the files locally before opening them in a browser.

 not all the data is cleaned of course but some are I would like just to show examples of wrangling steps.